livefront/duvet/README.md

     * Half screen sheets.
     * Fitting size sheets are sized to the content displayed, when smaller than a full screen sheet.
 * Content in the sheet can be embedded in a scroll view to support scrolling when the content height exceeds that of the sheet.
-* Supports panning the sheet between different positions.
+* Supports sliding the sheet between different positions and swiping to dismiss.
 * Sheets can be stacked - push additional sheets on and then pop them off.
 * Automatically adjusts the sheet when the keyboard appears/disappears.
-* Configure display properties like the top inset of a full-screen sheet, optional handle to indicate sheet panning, dimmed background view and more.
+* Configure display properties like the top inset of a full-screen sheet, optional handle to indicate sheet sliding, dimmed background view and more.

 | Full Sheet | Half Sheet | Fitting Size Sheet | Fitting Size with a Keyboard |
 | --- | --- | --- | --- |